western foothills of the Caucasus

-Adygea is an ancient republic, rich in its cultural and national heritage.
-Although most tourists come here for outdoor activities - hiking, river rafting and freeriding - the region can surprise with ancient mosques and monasteries, archaeological sites and dolmens, national cousine and the famous hospitality of local residents.
-But it is worth recognizing that the nature in these places is really incredible!
+Adygea is an ancient people's republic, rich in its cultural and national heritage.
+Although most tourists come here for outdoor activities - hiking, river rafting and freeriding - the region can surprise with ancient mosques and monasteries, archaeological sites and dolmens, national food and the famous hospitality of local residents.
+But we must admit that the nature in these places is really incredible!

 Top 10 interesting places to visit: